Springfield Three

-The Springfield Three refers to an unsolved missing persons case that began on June 7, 1992, when friends Suzanne "Suzie" Streeter and Stacy McCall, and Streeter's mother, Sherrill Levitt, went missing from Levitt's home in Springfield, Missouri, United States.
+The Springfield Three refers to an unsolved missing persons case that began on June 7, 1992, when friends Suzanne Elizabeth "Suzie" Streeter and Stacy Kathleen McCall, and Streeter's mother, Sherrill Elizabeth Levitt, went missing from Levitt's home in Springfield, Missouri, United States.
 All of their personal belongings, including cars and purses, were left behind.
 There were no signs of a struggle except a broken porch light globe; there was also a message on the answering machine that police believe might have provided a clue about the disappearances, but it was inadvertently erased.

 In 1997, Robert Craig Cox, a convicted kidnapper and robber, claimed that he knew the women had been murdered and that their bodies would never be recovered.
 Neither their whereabouts nor their remains have ever been discovered.
 No investigators in the case believe Cox has any credibility.

 Background

 Sherrill Elizabeth Levitt (born November 1, 1944) was 47 years old at the time of her disappearance.
 She was 5 ft 0 in, 110 lb, with short light blonde hair, brown eyes and pierced ears.
 She was a cosmetologist at a local salon, and was a single mother reportedly very close to her daughter, Suzanne Elizabeth "Suzie" Streeter.
 Streeter (born March 9, 1973) was 19 years old and 5 ft 2 in, 102 lb, with shoulder length blonde hair and brown eyes.
 Her distinguishable marks included a scar on her upper right forearm, a small mole on the left corner of her mouth, and pierced ears (left ear pierced twice).
 Stacy Kathleen McCall (born April 23, 1974) was 18 years old, was 5 ft 3 in and 120 lb, with long dark blonde hair and light colored eyes.